Summer Snowboard Camp

 It is one of the biggest meeting points for European freestyle, so it is not uncommon to find professional riders from different countries to train and enjoy all that is good about summer freestyle.

-We present our super Chalet in Les Deux Alpes 1650
+Chalet Le Chabichou in Les Deux Alpes 1650

 Choose which weeks you want to come, confirm your attendance and… start preparing!